 Step 2.
 Installing Memcached on Ubuntu 20.04.

 The Memcached package is included in the default Ubuntu 20.04 repositories.
-Run the following command to install Memcached service on your ubuntu system:
+Run the following command to install the Memcached service on your ubuntu system:

 sudo apt install memcached libmemcached-tools